carlalbc/BIO634_2019/gene_lists/gene_lists_exercises.md

 The gene list we use here is a list of significantly up-regulated genes in the *met1* background in *Arabidopsis thaliana* defective in methylation maintenance (PMID:18423832).
-(obtained from Table S2 from the publication [PMID:23146178](http://onlinelibrary.wiley.com/doi/10.1111/tpj.12070/abstract) The gene list is not significantly enriched in any Gene Ontology terms or in a KEGG pathway.
+(obtain a list from Table S2 from the publication [PMID:23146178](http://onlinelibrary.wiley.com/doi/10.1111/tpj.12070/abstract)
+The gene list is not significantly enriched in any Gene Ontology terms or in a KEGG pathway.

 ------------

 1. Open http://string-db.org in your browser
 2. STRING accepts different types of input, often we want to lookup a gene list, but sometimes only a single gene.
-  Here we have a gene list so click on `multiple proteins` and copy&paste the gene list into the search field.
+  Here we have a gene list so click on `search/multiple proteins` and copy & paste the gene list into the search field.
 3. Type Arabidopsis in the `organism` and choose `Arabidopsis thaliana` Press the `GO!` button.
 4. Next you see a page with suggested matches.
 Press `Continue ->` to accept all suggestions.